 Whether or not your portable oxygen concentrator is partially or fully covered under Medicare, depends on the severity of your condition, and how well documented it is in your medical records.
 Medicare will request your medical records from your doctor's office.
 They will look at how low your PaO2 levels are, and how long they stay under a certain level.

 These levels were determined by an arterial blood gas (ABG) test at your doctor’s office.
-If it's at or below 88% while you are awake, or if it stays 88% or lower for 5 minutes after you fall asleep, this is severe enough for Medicare to at least partially cover your portable oxygen concentrator.
+If it's at or below 88% while you are awake, or if it stays 88% or lower for 5 minutes after you fall asleep, this is severe enough for Medicare to at least partially cover your portable unit.